-This In the loop was updated on September 23, 2021 to include sample comments issued by the SEC's Division of Corporation Finance regarding climate change disclosures.
+This In the loop was updated on March 24, 2022 to include a summary of comment letters issued by the SEC’s Division of Corporation Finance regarding climate change disclosures and related responses from registrants.

 For investors, despite an abundance of ESG data, there is often a lack of consistent, comparable, and reliable ESG information available upon which to make informed investment and voting decisions.